Eccentricities in the flip-graphs of convex polygons: Concluding remarks and questions

 \section{Concluding remarks and questions}

 Let $\pi$ be a polygon with $n$ vertices.
 Further consider an integer $k$.
-According to Theorem \ref{Cor.close.1}, all the triangulations of $\pi$ with $n-3-k$ interior edges incident to a vertex have the same eccentricity in the flip-graph of $\pi$ when $k\leq{n/2-2}$.
-The expression of this common eccentricity, $n-3+k$, is remarkably symmetric.
-This seemingly unexpected result invites the question of whether something similar holds for the triangulations of $\pi$ whose maximal number of interior edges incident to a vertex is exactly $n-3-k$ with $k>n/2-2$.
+According to Theorem \ref{Thm.Main.1}, all the triangulations of $\pi$ with $n-3-k$ interior edges incident to a vertex have the same eccentricity in the flip-graph of $\pi$ when $k\leq{n/2-2}$.
+The expression of this common eccentricity, $n-3+k$, is remarkably symmetric with the incidence number $n-3-k$.
+This seemingly unexpected result invites the question of whether something similar holds for the triangulations of $\pi$ whose largest number of interior edges incident to the same vertex is exactly $n-3-k$ with $k>n/2-2$.
 Note that the two cases are very different.
-When $k$ is less than or equal to $n/2-2$, some vertex of $\pi$ is incident to more than half the interior edges of $T$, and if the inequality is strict, then this vertex is necessarily unique.
-When $k$ is greater than $n/2-2$, there can be several vertices incident to exactly $n-3-k$ interior edges of of $T$.
+When $k\leq{n/2-2}$, some vertex of $\pi$ is incident to more than half of the interior edges of $T$, and if the inequality is strict, then this vertex is necessarily unique.
+When $k>n/2-2$, there can be several (possibly many) vertices incident to exactly $n-3-k$ interior edges of of $T$.

-It turns out that Theorem \ref{Cor.close.1} does not extend to the latter case.
+It turns out that Theorem \ref{Thm.Main.1} does not extend to the latter case.

-\begin{theorem} Consider a polygon $\pi$ with $n$ vertices and an integer $k$ such that $n/2-2<k\leq{n-5}$.
-There exists a triangulation of $\pi$ whose largest number of interior edges incident to a vertex is exactly $n-3-k$, but whose eccentricity in the flip-graph of $\pi$ is at most $n-4+k$. \end{theorem} \begin{proof} Call
+\begin{thrm} Consider a polygon $\pi$ with $n$ vertices and an integer $k$ such that $n/2-2<k\leq{n-5}$.
+There exists a triangulation of $\pi$ whose largest number of interior edges incident to a vertex is exactly $n-3-k$, but whose eccentricity in the flip-graph of $\pi$ is at most $n-4+k$. \end{thrm} \begin{proof} Call

 Since $k$ is greater than $n/2-2$ and at most $n-5$, one obtains